lmiller1990/vue-pdf-renderer-demo/ARTICLE.md

 It turns out this isn't too practical, primarily because Vue's VDOM is *much* more noisy and complex than what we need for this simple example.
 You could consider using that, though, and it would be required if you were building any kind of real-time renderer than relies on reactivity.
 This is a *static* renderer, so we don't have any need for reactivity or any of the other features Vue's VDOM supports.

 For this reason I decided to create my own simple node cache (the `nodeMap` object) which is seeded by the initial VDOM render.
-We still get the power of Vue's directives, like `v-for` and v-if`, as well as the ability to dynamically create a PDF using Vue's declarative template system.
+We still get the power of Vue's directives, like `v-for` and v-if`, as well as the ability to dynamically create a PDF using Vue's declarative template system, as we will see soon!

 ## Custom Components

 The console still has the warnings about `<Text>` and `<View>` components not existing.
+Let's make those.

 ```ts
 import { h } from 'vue'